 However, the researchers think that the main reason why this area is such a hotspot for permafrost preservation is that the region has seen very little disturbance at ground level, allowing for the soil to be preserved in its frozen state.
 The Siberian area has also been largely left alone since the last Ice Age.

 This means that any living organism discovered must have adapted to survive under these conditions.
-In fact, it’s likely that only a few microorganisms have survived over time in subarctic regions like these.
+In fact, only a few microorganisms have likely survived over time in subarctic regions like these.
 These hardy organisms are resistant to freezing and are able to hide inside ice crystals until conditions start improving again.

 Permafrost is ground that remains frozen for several consecutive years.
 It typically occurs in higher latitudes and high altitude locations where the mean annual air temperature remains below freezing.